richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 Overall it is pretty simple to setup.

 You also need to make sure to clean up the event handlers.
 Here you'll see that there are multiple events that the Audio Player component is listening to.
-I think this also shows heavily coupled it is to the Gemini Live web component.
+I think this also shows how heavily coupled it is to the Gemini Live web component.

 ```javascript
 connectedCallback() {